ssilverman/QNEthernet/README.md

   following the source MAC.
 Note that VLAN frames are handled specially.
 * `parseFrame()`: Checks if a new frame is available.
 This is similar to `EthernetUDP::parseFrame()`.
+* `payload()`: Returns a pointer to the payload immediately following the EtherType/length field.
+Note that VLAN frames are handled specially.
 * `receiveQueueSize()`: Returns the current receive queue size.
 * `receivedTimestamp()`: Returns the approximate frame arrival time, measured with `millis()`.
 This is useful in the case where frames have been queued and